Semehall/Letterboxd/README.md

-#Letteboxd Redesign(h1)
+<h1> Letteboxd Redesign</h1>
-##Case Study: Redesigning Letterboxd for a More Inclusive & User-Friendly Experience
+Case Study: Redesigning Letterboxd for a More Inclusive & User-Friendly Experience

 **Overview:**